-Policies » Section A: Foundations & Basic Commitments » AC: Non-Discrimination, Equal Opportunity Employment And District Anti-Discrimination Policy
+Policies » Section A: Foundations & Basic Commitments » AC: Non-Discrimination, Equal Opportunity Employment and District Anti-Discrimination Policy

-Policy Date: 08/22/2023
+Policy Date: 01/14/2025

-Download Policy Now
+Download Policy NowASD File: AC

 AUBURN SCHOOL DISTRICT

-NON-DISCRIMINATION, EQUAL OPPORTUNITY EMPLOYMENT AND DISTRICT ANTIDISCRIMINATION POLICY
+NON-DISCRIMINATION, EQUAL OPPORTUNITY EMPLOYMENT AND DISTRICT ANTI-DISCRIMINATION POLICY

-The Superintendent or his/her designee will receive all inquiries, complaints, and other communications relative
+The Superintendent or his/her designee will receive all inquiries, complaints, and other communications relative to this policy and the applicable laws and regulations concerned with non-discrimination.

-The Superintendent shall develop and provide to the Board for approval, a coordinated written District Anti-
+The Superintendent shall develop and provide to the Board for approval, a coordinated written District Anti-Discrimination Plan (the “Plan”) to include guidelines, protocols and procedures intended to prevent, assess the presence of, intervene in, and respond to incidents of discrimination.

 Complaint and Reporting Procedures